Is becoming an energy auditor right for me?

 How to become an Energy Auditor

-Typically, energy auditor training programs are offered by schools that operate departments focusing on work training programs or have in-house workforce development centres.
+Energy auditor training programs are offered by schools that operate departments focusing on work training programs or have in-house workforce development centres.
 Programs include lectures and hands-on training on how to conduct home energy audits and use computerized energy audit software programs.
-Other topics include building science, energy conservation strategies, building assessments, diagnosing air leaks, water heating, thermal imaging, blower door testing and calculating heat loss.
+Other topics include building science, energy conservation strategies, building assessments, diagnosing air leaks, water heating, thermal imaging, blower door testing, and calculating heat loss.